dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 # Explaining the LightGBM Champion Model

-This report provides a deep dive into our champion model, LightGBM, which was chosen in the **[Model Selection Report](model_selection_report.md)** for its superior performance.
+This report provides a deep dive into our champion model, LightGBM, which was chosen after a rigorous process of evaluation and refinement, as detailed in the **[Model Selection Report](model_selection_report.md)**.
 Here, we use SHAP to understand *why* the model makes its decisions.

 ---

 ## 1. Executive Summary

-The LightGBM model was selected as the champion for its exceptional performance, achieving a CV RMSE of **$1.02** and a test RMSE of **$0.86**.
-This document delves into the model's decision-making process using SHAP (SHapley Additive exPlanations) to ensure its predictions are not only accurate but also transparent and interpretable.
+After identifying and correcting an overfitting issue caused by a leaky feature, the final LightGBM model was validated as the champion.
+It achieves a **Test Set RMSE of $7.60** and demonstrates stable, reliable, and interpretable behavior.

-The analysis confirms that the model has learned logical and robust patterns from the data.
-Key drivers of price predictions include **`time`**, **`flight_type`**, and **`from_location`**, which aligns with the feature importance identified during model evaluation.
-The model's behavior is consistent and its predictions can be trusted.
+This SHAP analysis confirms that the model has learned logical and robust patterns from the data.
+Key drivers of price predictions include **`time`**, **`flight_type`**, and now, critically, **temporal features** like `day_of_week` and `day`.
+The model's behavior is consistent, and its predictions can be trusted.

-> **A Note on Interpreting Aggregated Features**
->
-> In the SHAP plots throughout this document, you may notice features like `agency` and `route` displaying numerical values greater than 1 (e.g., `agency=2`).
-This is a cosmetic artifact of the visualization process and does not indicate an error in the model itself.
->
-> This occurs because the explanation script aggregates multiple feature effects.
-For example, it groups the main `agency` feature with the engineered interaction feature `agency_flight_type`.
-The value `2` appears when both the base feature and the interaction feature are active for a given prediction.
->
-> Therefore, the importance shown for a feature like `agency` represents the **combined impact of its main effect and its interactions**.
-> However, the model importance for `agency_flight_type` and `route_agency` is near None, so it does not have an effect on the final conclusion.
-But it will be added to the fix list.
-> The underlying SHAP calculations are sound, but this grouping should be kept in mind during interpretation.

 ## 2. Global Model Explainability